functionland/simulation/README.md

 Some key parameters being utilized:

+- Time (defaults to 1 year)
-- Cloud savings
+- Cloud savings (Is derived from the amount not spent on the cloud storage solutions)
-- Hardware buy in cost
+- Hardware buy in cost (A one time cost associated with getting the mining device)
-- Power consumption cost
+- Power consumption cost (An additional cost, though not much, per month)
-- Tokens earned per end user
+- Tokens earned per end user (The reward earned by mining per user)
+  - Amount depends on the number of miners in the system
+  - Example: 50,000 miners a month and the reward is 200 tokens a month

 These will then influence the modeling the rewards (money earned) from mining the token over the course of a year.

+### Key Insights

+- We noticed on the default settings (after we had set miners to default to 1100) that the token rewards at the end of the year vs miners starts to cross after 1 year.
+  - This was different from the relatively low margin of tokens mined at 10,000 miners and could be a good indicator of when people would want to join the network.

 ## Development

 ### Requirements:

-- Python >= 3.8
+- Python >= 3.10
 - A virtual environment
   - Currently using [VirtualFish](https://virtualfish.readthedocs.io/en/latest/install.html)
 - Jupyter Labs or Jupyter notebook